 Benefits are said to be cumulative – if you’ve got a chronic condition, then three to four times a week will max out the benefits.
 For those without underlying health problems, once a week is reported to give a boost.

-Active Nation’s Salt Booth will be launching on Monday 1st April 2019 at Quays Swimming & Diving Complex in Southampton.
+Active Nation’s Salt Booth has launched at Quays Swimming & Diving Complex in Southampton.

 To book call 023 8072 0900